-- Develop Other Tablet Vaccine Candidates Based On Our Proprietary Platform.
+- Develop Other Tablet Vaccine Candidates Based on Our Proprietary Platform.
 Our technology platform employs a modular approach using the Ad5 vector-adjuvant construct with disease-specific antigens and can be used to create new tablet vaccine candidates for a wide range of infectious diseases.
-We may consider exploring additional infectious diseases including RSV, Chikungunya, Hepatitis B and Herpes Simplex Virus 2, or HSV-2.
+We may consider exploring additional infectious diseases including Chikungunya, Hepatitis B and Herpes Simplex Virus 2, or HSV-2.
 In addition, we intend to leverage our vaccine formulation expertise to develop oral formulations suitable for pediatric populations. - Further Strengthen Our Intellectual Property Portfolio.
 We intend to continue to strengthen our patent portfolio by filing and prosecuting current and future patent applications in the United States and international jurisdictions.
-In addition, we have established in-house formulation and tableting capabilities which we believe will allow us to further improve and optimize our proprietary techniques and know-how. - Maximize the Commercial Value of Our Tablet Vaccine Candidates.
-We believe that we own worldwide rights for the research, development, manufacturing, marketing and commercialization of our tablet vaccine candidates.
-As we further develop our product candidates, we may seek partners to maximize the commercial opportunity of such tablet vaccine candidates.
+In addition, we have established proprietary formulation and tableting capabilities. - Maximize the Commercial Value of Our Tablet Vaccine Candidates.
+We believe that we own worldwide rights for the research, development, manufacturing, marketing and commercialization of our tablet vaccine candidates for seasonal influenza and norovirus.
+We aim to develop additional vaccine candidates based on our oral vaccine platform.
+We may seek partners to maximize the commercial opportunity of some or all of our tablet vaccine candidates.